AswanMordor/flaskwithreact/README.md

 # flaskwithreact
 Welcome to FitFinder's Temporary Github Page

+IF run_build.py is not working on your machine, running the server is a simple 2 step process:
+Preprocess:
+1. If this is a fresh pull, delete any node_modules folders and in the ./react-frontend directrory run ' npm install '.
+Running the server:
+1. To compile the React code into something flask can use, in the ./react-frontend directory run ' npm run build'.
+2. To deploy the flask server locally, in the ./flask-backend directory run main.py in your python environment.

 To set up from a fresh pull/clone:
 1. Delete the ./react-frontend/build folder if it exists
 2. Delete any node-modules in ./react-frontend